<< Yesterday

 2002 The Rockies give Clint Hurdle a two-year contract extension after he pilots the team to a 45-45 record as the interim skipper.
 The club's former hitting coach replaced Buddy Bell, who Colorado fired near the end of April.

-2003 Albert Pujols joins Jose Canseco as the only other player in major league history to hit 30 home runs and drive in 100 runs during his first three seasons.
-The Cardinals left fielder accomplished the feat with a run-scoring double in the first inning of the team's 3-0 victory over Florida at Busch Stadium.
+2003 Albert Pujols joins Jose Canseco (A's, 1986-1988) as the only other player in major league history to hit 30 home runs and drive in 100 runs during his first three seasons.
+The Cardinals left fielder accomplished the feat with a run-scoring double in the first inning off Josh Beckett in the team's 3-0 victory over Florida at Busch Stadium.

 2003 Fireballer Eric Gagne ties the single-season record for consecutive saves to start a season, established in 1995 by Jose Mesa of the Indians.
 The Dodger closer strikes out the Reds' side in the ninth inning for his 38th save this season and 46th consecutive regular-season save overall.